catherinechung/la2018-planning/OrganizerBriefing.md

 ## Time Commitment
 Being on the organizing team:
 - Meetings not necessary at the early planning stages, as long as there is weekly check ups.
 May need meetings when the event gets closer.
-- Shouldn't be a heavy workload, once a venue and date is booked.
+- Shouldn't be a heavy workload, once a venue and date are booked.

 ## Responsibilities
 - Booking a venue
+- Confirming a date
 - Pushing to social media
 - Confirming RSVP'd attendees
 - Ordering food, swag, miscellaneous